SepAirtaxi/form-manager/README.md

 4. Company detail module
 5. Basic setup of the form manager, including revision control, minor/major revision function, draft function,.
 Currently WIP

-More features need to be implemented, such as refining the group block functions in the editor, and metadata/tagging for archiving.
+More features need to be implemented, such as refining the group block functions in the editor, and metadata/tagging for archiving and organising published forms.

 ## Project Structure